 “I know that,” she snapped.
 “That’s not what I’m talking about.
 What I mean is what I know about you, what I know could destroy your career if it ever came out publicly.
 I know what you did near the end of the war when you and Worf escaped Cardassian space.”

 Jadzia shook her head.
 “You can’t do that either.
 All the details about my disobeying orders are classified right along with where exactly Worf and I were when we were captured, and they aren’t going to be declassified anytime soon.
 And it’s not like anyone will care that I ran off to rescue my husband, not really.
 Starfleet won’t court-martial me for it, not if they haven’t already; the information’s still too sensitive.
-You go talking about that to the masses, all that will happen if you’ll be arrested; you took a Starfleet commission once, and that means they are perfectly allowed to do that to you.
+You go talking about that to the masses, all that will happen if you’ll be arrested.
+You took a Starfleet commission once, which means they are perfectly allowed to do that to you.
 And they will.”
 And surely, Jadzia told herself, surely, Nerys didn’t know about what Starfleet Command didn’t know about, what no one knew about.
 She’d even kept it concealed from Worf, who’d slept through the whole thing while she’d been on watch alone.

 Except that her next words were, “Oh no, Jadzia.
 I know about what happened when the two of you nearly crashed on Yormok III.
 I know who lured you there.
 I know what state you left him in, assuming he’d die and the secret of your deed would die with him.
 I ran into him a year ago, in the places I’ve been to.
 I must admit, hearing his story changed my view of you completely.
 I didn’t believe him until he provided me with the recordings, which he left me with a copy of.
 I’ve spent all this time hoping I’d never have to use them, but make no mistake, Jadzia, I am ready to.”